patrikduch/brainsoft-be-task/README.md

 <p>Test are important and if time allows it, we'd like to see some test coverage.</p>

-Extended with pokemon evolution functionality.
-Each pokemon may or maynot have the evolutions phases (concept of levelling up, if the pokemon cannot evolve anymore - no evolutions are present.)
+<strong><i>Extended with pokemon evolution functionality.
+Each pokemon may or may not have the evolutions phases (concept of levelling up, if the pokemon cannot evolve anymore - no evolutions are present.)</i></strong>

 ## Domain